A Farmhouse Nursery Dresser Makeover

 A closer look at the handles on an old thrifted dresser.
 The dresser is painted cream and the metal handles have been painted teal blue.

-And I mean beauty both seriously and sarcastically.
-It is obviously seen better days.
+And I mean “beauty” both seriously and sarcastically.
+This vintage dresser has obviously seen better days.

-The old green or yellowish green color (puke color?) with the blue pulls straight from the 90s doesn’t make it outwardly beautiful.
+The old green or yellowish green color (puke color?) with the blue pulls on the dresser drawers straight from the 90s doesn’t make it outwardly beautiful.

 But, I didn’t see that.
 I saw its shape.
 The pretty arch at the bottom, the small piece chipped from the top left drawer, the random marks, and gauges on its surface.
 Oh, if furniture could talk!
-Imagine where this piece had been!
+Imagine where this chest of drawers had been!

 This post contains affiliate links.
 Please, click here to read my disclosure policy.